 Possibly single, saving for a house deposit, learning to live on a budget, paying back debt from education, balancing an active social life and less consideration for the future and pension provision.

 - Late 20’s to mid 40’s concerns

-Possibly morgage payments, getting married, starting a family.
-Starting to think about savings, pension provision, managing debt and tackling big life events such as divorce.
+Possibly mortgage payments, getting married, starting a family.
+Starting to think about savings, pension provision, managing debt and tackling significant life events such as divorce.

 - Late 40’s onwards

 Possibly starting to prepare for later life and maximising pension.
 Paying for children’s university education, unexpected life events, e.g. early onset of ill health, redundancy.